lsa-pucrs/donnie-user-manual/docs/godonnie/index.rst

         SPEAK “hello”
         END FOR

-The variable ``x`` will start with 1 as value, the robot will walk one step forward and will say “hello” while the value is smaller or equal the distance to the obstacle.
+The variable ``x`` will start with 1 as value, the robot will walk one step forward and will say “hello” while the value is less or equal the distance to the obstacle.

 | **b)**